 As an Englishman, I have only just learned that ‘learnt’ is not used in America.
 There are many differences and I use an American spellchecker to make sure I don’t make too many errors.

 If your name is not available try variations of your name.
-Let’s make a random name up, we’ll say, Stephen Miller.
+Let’s take a name at random, we’ll say, Stephen Miller.
 Let’s presume it’s taken.
-You could try:

 DO NOT use hyphens or underscores.